nevenafirkova/Csharp-Exercises/README.md

 # Csharp-Exercises
-Some random C# programming exercises
+Some random C# programming exercises.
+Some of them are from w3resource.com/csharp-exercises/.